dishsoftware/cmagneto/ReadMe.md

 - C++ 17 (or later) compiler (GCC, MinGW, MSVC)
 - Python 3.10 or later
 - Graphviz (optional, for target graph)
+- Qt lrelease 6.4.2 or later (if any target in the project has Qt *.ts files)
 - Qt Installer Framework 4.10 or later (optional, for packaging)

 ### Notes: